wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 The smallest useful end-to-end slice is:

-1. Elembio run reaches `analysis pending`.
+1. Manually launch the Elembio central graph on a runfolder.
 2. Elembio central graph runs.
 3. `bases2fastq` plus `samtools import` produce product files.
 4. Elembio `tag_metrics` are generated from `RunStats.json`.